safesoftware/FMETraining/README.md

 The status of each chapter is:

-TO BE UPDATED

 - Chapter 0: Incomplete content.
 No exercises
-- Chapter 1: Incomplete content.
-No exercises
+- Chapter 1: Incomplete content and exercises
 - Chapter 2: Incomplete content.
 No exercises
 - Chapter 3: Incomplete content and exercises
 - Chapter 4: Incomplete content and exercises
-- Chapter 5: Incomplete content.
-No exercises
+- Chapter 5: Incomplete content and exercises
-- Chapter 6: Incomplete content.
-No exercises
+- Chapter 6: Incomplete content and exercises
 - Chapter 7: Incomplete content and exercises
 - Chapter 8: Incomplete content and exercises
-- Chapter 9: Incomplete content.
-No exercises
-- Chapter 10: Incomplete content and exercises
-- Chapter 11: Incomplete content and exercises
-- Chapter 12: Incomplete content and exercises
+- Chapter 9: Incomplete content and exercises
-- Chapter 13: Incomplete content and exercises
+- Chapter 10: Incomplete content no exercises
 - Slides: Incomplete
 - FMEData: Incomplete
 - Course Outline: Incomplete